 Hermione listened to the stairs creak as they retired upstairs.
 She lay on her side, her brown medium length hair flowed on her back and only complimented the rest of the Earth around her.

-Another light flew across her closed eyes, but this time there was no red glow.
+A larger light flew across her closed eyes, but this time there was no red glow.
 This glow was a green, followed by a horrific scream.
 Hermione threw herself upright, her eyes automatically flying to her parents' bedroom window.

-She heard another scream but this time it was lower, it was her father's.
+She heard another scream, but this time it was lower.
+It was her father's.